-If your baby is between 6-9 months and crying has become more fretful, they could be beginning to teethe.
-Teething can begin at different times depending on your baby.
-Babies can be born with teeth or toothless at the age of one!
+If your baby is between 6-9 months and crying has become more fretful, they could be beginning to teeth.
+Although teething can begin at different time depending on your baby.
+Babies can be born with teeth or toothless at one!
 Classic signs of teething include bright red cheeks, drooling, waking more through the night, a temperature and sometimes a sore bottom.
 However some babies have no symptoms at all.
-If your baby has had such symptoms you may want to be prepared and stock up on teethers, stage 1 cooling teethers which gently soothe and massage sensitive gums, teething cloths, teething gels / granules and a first toothbrush.
+If your baby has had such symptoms you may want to be prepared and stock up on teethers, stage 1 cooling teethers gently soothe and massage sensitive gums, teething cloths, teething gels / granules and a first toothbrush.

 Your baby's milk teeth have to last him until they are at least 5 years old.
 Taking good care of them will help make sure they never suffers the discomfort of toothache or dental treatment.

 Typically, babies get their teeth in pairs.
 First come the middle two on the bottom.
 A month or so later, the two above those arrive.
 Still, it's not uncommon to see a baby with four bottom and no upper teeth, or the reverse.
 A general timeline:

 6 months: lower central incisors

 18 months: canines

 Short of actually seeing a tooth poking through, and given that the process is different for every baby, some possible symptoms to watch for: